 The app is downloaded and ready to be used with version control.

-There are a few ways to open a Git Mendix app project, as long as you have Studio Pro started up with the git feature flag.
+There are a few ways to open a Git Mendix app, as long as you have Studio Pro Git support activated.

 4.5.1 Recent Apps List